FarronF/limerick-council-meetings/meetings/2017/03/27-Full Meeting of Limerick City and County Council/Minutes Special Meeting - Meeting of Limerick City and County Council - 3rd February 2017.md

 that he had been instrumental in establishing the Civic Week Festival which

 was held for the first time in March 1972.
-The Mayor concluded by saying that--- 2
+The Mayor concluded by saying that
+---
+2

 Gus O’Driscoll had been a great servant of Limerick and his passion, empathy